-16.2(b)(5) The employee is required to contribute an additional \$100 each month for medical coverage under the Group Benefits Package to enroll a spouse or same-gender domestic partner if the spouse or same-gender domestic partner is eligible for medical coverage under another employer-sponsored plan and waives such coverage.
-This \$100 contribution will not be required for a spouse or same-gender domestic partner who waived coverage under another employer-sponsored plan prior to eligibility for medical coverage under the Group Benefits Package, provided the spouse or same-gender domestic partner enrolls at the other plan's next enrollment period or, if earlier, at an enrollment date allowed by the other plan.
+16.2(b)(56) The employee is required to contribute an additional \$100 each month for medical coverage under the Group Benefits Package to enroll a spouse if the spouse is eligible for medical coverage under another employer-sponsored plan and waives such coverage.
+This \$100 contribution will not be required for a spouse who waived coverage under another employer-sponsored plan prior to eligibility for medical coverage under the Group Benefits Package, provided the spouse enrolls at the other plan's next enrollment period or, if earlier, at an enrollment date allowed by the other plan.